ArionMiles/ArionMiles.github.io/content/posts/lambda.md

        num - print num identities.
        -f and -m specify gender of generated identities.
 ```
-It turns out `rig` utilizes pre defined data files to generate the random identities.
+It turns out `rig` utilizes pre-defined data files to generate the random identities.
 They reside in `/usr/share/rig`

 Exodus allows you to add additional files using the `--add` flag.
 So we could do
 ```
+$ rm rig.zip
 $ rm -r exodus/
 $ exodus --tarball --add /usr/share/rig rig | tar -zx
 $ cd exodus/